pnieves2019/MAELAS/README.md

 maelas -g -i POSCAR_rlx -k 70 -n 7 -s 0.01
 ```

-where ```-g``` indicates that you want to generate input VASP files for the calculation of anisotropic magnetostriction coefficients, ```-i POSCAR_rlx``` is the initial relaxed POSCAR file (you can name it whatever you want), ```-k 40``` is the length parameter that determines a regular mesh of k-points, ```-n 7``` means that it will generate 7 distorted states for each magentostriction mode and ```-s 0.01``` is the maximum value of the parameter epsilon for the strain tensor to generate the distorted POSCAR files.
+where ```-g``` indicates that you want to generate input VASP files for the calculation of anisotropic magnetostrictive coefficients, ```-i POSCAR_rlx``` is the initial relaxed POSCAR file (you can name it whatever you want), ```-k 40``` is the length parameter that determines a regular mesh of k-points, ```-n 7``` means that it will generate 7 distorted states for each magentostriction mode and ```-s 0.01``` is the maximum value of the parameter epsilon for the strain tensor to generate the distorted POSCAR files.
 It will generate the following files:

 * ```POSCAR_A_B``` (volume-conserving distorted cell where ```A```=magnetostriction mode, ```B```=1,...,n distorted cell for each magentostriction mode)
 * ```INCAR_A_C``` (non-collinear calculation where ```A```=magnetostriction mode, ```C```=1,2 is the spin orientation case)